Kevin Schade

-Kevin Schade (born 27 November 2001) is a German professional footballer who plays as a winger or forward for club Brentford and the Germany national team.
+Kevin Schade (/de/; born 27 November 2001) is a German professional footballer who plays as a winger or forward for club Brentford and the Germany national team.

 Club career

 SC Freiburg

 Schade joined the SC Freiburg youth system in 2018 after a five-year stint with Energie Cottbus.
 He made his debut with the club's reserve side in July 2019 against Bahlinger SC, and scored his first goal the following week in a 2–1 defeat to Kickers Offenbach.
 In December of that year, Schade signed his first professional contract with the club.
 He made his first-team debut on 21 August 2021, coming on as a 71st-minute substitute for Roland Sallai in a 2–1 victory over Borussia Dortmund.
 Following his debut, he was quickly earmarked as one of club's bright young talents, seeing use primarily off the bench in his opening season in the Bundesliga.
 In November 2021, despite attracting interest from such clubs as Liverpool, Schade signed a new contract with the club.